openmc-dev/openmc/docs/source/methods/random_ray.rst

 The contents of this section, alongside the equations for the flat source and scalar flux, Equations :eq:`source_update` and :eq:`phi_sim` respectively, completes the set of equations for LS.

-Flux tallies are handled slightly differently than in Monte Carlo.
-By default, in MC, flux tallies are reported in units of tracklength (cm), so must be manually normalized by volume by the user to produce an estimate of flux in units of cm\ :sup:`-2`\.
-Alternatively, MC flux tallies can be normalized via a separated volume calculation process as discussed in the :ref:`Volume Calculation Section<usersguide_volume>`.
-In random ray, as the volumes are computed on-the-fly as part of the transport process, the flux tallies can easily be reported either in units of flux (cm\ :sup:`-2`\) or tracklength (cm).
-By default, the unnormalized flux values (units of cm) will be reported.
-If the user wishes to received volume normalized flux tallies, then an option for this is available, as described in the :ref:`User Guide<usersguide_flux_norm>`.

 .. _methods-shannon-entropy-random-ray: